gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.2.2.0 2013/12/18 Changed advanced text formatting macro name.
+v5.3.0.0 2013/12/18 Removed unused 'Rx::Init()' function.
+Added '\n's onto the end of '\r's that were by themselves.
+Initialised Rx::helpEnabled to true in constructor.
+Added 'Clide::Comm' class which will serve as a base class for both 'Clide::Tx' and 'Clide::Rx'.
+Added 'help' command functionality, which is automatically added to Clide::Rx if the macro '#clide_ENABLE_AUTO_HELP' is set to 1. v5.2.2.0 2013/12/18 Changed advanced text formatting macro name.
 Added info about advanced text formatting to README. v5.2.1.0 2013/12/18 Defined text colours as macros in 'Clide-Config.hpp'.
 Changed header row colour from gold to yellow. v5.2.0.0 2013/12/16 Added support for coloured text output if the terminal allows it.
 Set clide_ENABLE_TEXT_FORMATTING to 1 in Clide-Config.hpp to enable this feature.